inaimathi/langnostic/drafts/making-llms-doing-what-you-want-to-your-files.md

 ...
 ```

-There's exactly notable thing about this.
+There's exactly one notable thing about this, but I'll get to it in a sec.

-## Transform functions are a bit more pythonic
+#### Transform functions are a bit more pythonic

 Specifically, the type of `client.generate_checked` went from being `(String -> Maybe a) -> System -> Prompt -> Maybe a` to `(String -> a) -> System -> Prompt -> a Throws TransformError`.
 Concretely, this means going from things that look like